 As I see it, $7.95 for as many audiobooks as I want is a good deal.
 The caveat is whether you find enough audiobooks that interest you in the Plus catalog.
 10,000 titles might sound like a lot.
 But if you only like a handful of narrators or only enjoy Space Opera or only like audiobooks that are at least 10 hours long, then you will quickly run out of Plus content.

 The Premium Plus plan is only $7 more expensive.
 This means that the Audible credit (the “free” premium audiobook) you get as a part of that plan would only cost you $7.
 From that angle, it’s a sweet deal.

-And you get the additional benefits like access to the 2-for-1 sales or $5 events which are really pretty good.
-These sales happen several times a year and always have a great selection of audiobooks!
+And you get the additional benefits like access to the 2-for-1 or $5 sales events, which are really pretty good.
+These sales happen several times a year, and always have a great selection of audiobooks!